Changissnz/selfinterest/README.md

 respecting if not satisfying the mark.
 Through the motives and objectives that self-interest operates for, the metrical criteria established could be quite impossible for a majority to satisfy.
-This is especially true for matters of aesthetics, in which judgment is focused not on the nature of performance through time, this being functional merit.
+This is especially true for matters of aesthetics, in which judgment is focused not on the nature of function through time, this being functional merit.
 Because judgment of aesthetics is focused on the combinatorial interaction between the recognized norm of appearance and preferred extraordinaries, naturally, there are only artificial axioms,